Bunmi-lawal/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-prints the absolute path name of the current working directory
+a directory named my_first_directory in the /tmp/ directory